top of page

 Achieving a family/work balance after a brain injury

 Following a General Anesthetic, I've recently had to deal with a huge set back and I have had to start the whole brain recovery process all over again.
 Just about back to square one!
-That in itself has been physically and emotionally exhausting but with that second brain insult, I've found that the cognitive has been lagging behind a bit more.
-I'm recovering, but some cognitive aspects seem to take longer to bounce back compared to the time it took after the initial brain injury.
-So living with a reduced energy tank, I've been really conscious of putting my energy in things that bring me joy and pleasure.
+That in itself has been physically and emotionally exhausting but with that second brain insult, I've found that my cognition has been lagging behind a bit more.
+I'm recovering, but some cognitive aspects are taking longer to bounce back compared to the first brain insult.
+So living with a reduced energy tank, I've been really conscious of putting my energy in things that also bring joy and pleasure.

-Looking back, after the original brain insult I found that I was putting all my new spare energy in the work basket to the detriment of saving energy for myself, the family and some friends time.
+After the original brain insult, I found that I was putting all my new spare energy in the work basket to the detriment of saving energy for myself, my family and some friends time.

-This time around I don't have "the ignorance is a blessing in disguise factor" on my side.
+This time around I don't have "the ignorance is a bliss" factor on my side.
 What I mean is that I know first hand how long the recovery process takes and although I still want to do the right thing by my employers, I know that it can't be to the detriment of myself and my family.

 So after a big week at work, I’m currently sitting at home feeling bad about the fact that at the moment it looks like I’ve fallen into the old trap again.
-The trap where work gets the best of me and of my new found energy...not me nor my family.
-I am very aware that I somehow made that choice but consequences aren't light.
+The trap where work gets the best of me and of my new found energy...myself and my family now watching from the backseat.
+I am very aware that I somehow made that choice, but consequences aren't light.
 I've spend most of the past weekend sleeping in order to try to recover in time for Monday...to be able to face work again.
-However, this time I've pushed it so far at work that I depleted my energy tank to the point where here I am a week later still in recovery mode.
+However, this time I've pushed it so far that I depleted my energy tank to the point where here I am a week later still in recovery mode.
 So the weekend turned into a whole week of trying to get out of the red zone.
-I know I can’t keep making this choice over and over again for an unknown period of time.
-I love my family and want them to have the best of me but it is such a hard balance to achieve.
+I know I can’t keep making this choice over and over again.
+I love my family and want them to have the best of me, but it is such a hard balance to achieve.

 So that lead me into thinking about what I need to do different in order for both worlds to have the best of me.
-I'll try to put these ideas down in my next blog but I'm hoping that others relate to some issues that I've raised in this blog as I'm sure many have to deal with this sort of dilemma when going back to work after a brain injury.
+I've put ideas of how this could be achieved in my blog Tips for returning to work after brain injury".
+I'm hoping that other brain injury survivors can relate to both blogs as I'm sure I'm not the only one tackling this sort of dilemma when going back to work after a brain injury.

 Recent Posts